-After the two sojourns abroad, Tagore returned to India to a youthful life of wide reading languages (Bengali, Sanskrit, three and in English), practical experience of managing the family estates, creative writing in Bengali, and travelling in the Himalayas and the countryside (a passion he had inherited from his father). nourishing his deep love of nature.
+After the two sojourns abroad, Tagore returned to India to a youthful life of wide reading languages (Bengali, Sanskrit, in three and English), practical experience of managing the family estates, creative writing in Bengali, and travelling in the Himalayas and the countryside (a had inherited from his passion he father). nourishing his deep love of nature.
 He studied Indian philosophy, particularly the Upanishads, and familiarized himself with Western philosophy also.
 The formal process of being educated was behind him.
 As he famously said, 'I do not remember what I was taught, only what I learned'.